seanox/pdf-service/manual/Introduction.md

 ### Meta-Tags

-Meta-tags are not an HTML standard.
-They are additional instructions for the generator.
-Meta-tags works exclusive, line-based and start with a hash.
-The description refers to the template generator which is integrated in Seanox PDF-Service.
+Meta-tags are a part of the built-in generator and are not an HTML standard.
+They are additional instructions for the generator that start with a hash and work exclusive line-based.

 #### #include

+TODO:

 Inserts markup fragments from other resources.
 The path of the resources is always relative to the ClassPath of the using resource.